William Helm: Fresno, California

 Helm brought his wife and his sheep to Fresno county, which was then a vast space of open land, before the railroad came through the valley.
 He was one of the earliest settlers to experiment with growing wheat.

 Helm was the largest individual sheep grower in Fresno County.
 In carrying his wool to market at Stockton, he used three wagons, each drawn by ten mules, and spent twelve days in making the round trip.
 When the railroad came through the valley in 1872, it was a great benefit to Helm.

 At Dry Creek, on section four, Helm bought a ranch six miles northeast of Fresno.
 He acquired up to 2,640 acres, paying one dollar an acre.
 He bought additional land to establish a winter camp for his sheep on the present site of the Fresno court house.
 His herd increased rapidly, at one time owning 22,000 head of sheep.

 In 1881, because of a growing family, Helm bought the block bounded by Fresno, R, Merced and S Streets from Louis Einstein.
 He built his home there in 1881 where it stood for 71 years.
 As their daughters married, Helm gave them parts of the block on which to build their homes.
 The Fresno Community Hospital was built on this block in 1959.
-In 1901, Helm testified as a character witness in the murder trial of a friend named James Brown, whom Helm stated that he had known since 1886.

 Death

-Helm died on April 10, 1919, at the age of 82, following a lingering illness that left him bedridden for seven months.
+Helm died on April 10, 1919, at the age of 82, following a lingering illness of seven months.
 He died at the home of his daughter, Jessie Marie Helm.

 Helm, California was named after William Helm.